How Much Does it Cost to Freeze Your Sperm?

 You should keep in mind that long-term sperm storage is not an eligible expense when using your flexible spending account, health savings account or limited-purpose flexible spending account (LPFSA).
 However, you may be able to use a dependent care flexible spending account or family medical leave allowance.
 These options can help you cover the cost of sperm storage, although they won’t reimburse you for the initial analysis or freezing of the sperm.

-Other Posts: How Long Does it Take to Rebuild Sperm?
+Other Posts: How Long Does It Take To Make Sperm?

 Insurance Coverage